jeffreybiles/phoenix-tutorial-website/lib/book/contents/3- Generated Materials/03- Materials Show.md

 ## Conclusion

-In addition to reviewing the core Phoenix pattern, we saw two important new techniques- exclamation point methods and pattern matching on Map keys.
+In addition to reviewing the core Phoenix pattern, we saw two important new techniques- exclamation point functions and pattern matching on Map keys.
 You'll see both of these a lot throughout your Phoenix app and grow to appreciate their usefulness.

 ## Exercises

 1. Add the `id` property to the top of the list, above the name.
 2. Add the `updatedAt` and `createdAt` properties to the bottom of the list, below `latinum_per_1k`.
-3. Make a version of the `inspire` method that doesn't require a mission.
+3. Make a version of the `inspire` function that doesn't require a mission.
 Not very inspiring, is it?
 Now make one that requires a mission but doesn't require a spaceship name or type.
 Test each of them in the command line, making sure that the version with all three keys is triggered when all three keys are available, but the other two versions are triggered when keys are missing.

 These are the results you should get: